Dhruvpatel2491/TAI-tutor-ai/README.md

 ```

 Notes:

 - The backend will attempt to load `.env` automatically using `python-dotenv` if present.

 - Ollama (local service) should be running for the LLM/embedding calls to work (default: `localhost:11434`).
 See "Ollama" below.

+If you don't have Ollama available during development or CI you can set the environment variable `MOCK_LLM_ECHO=1` to use the server's lightweight mock responses for testing code paths that don't require real LLM responses.
+Some endpoints also accept a per-request `mock: true` flag.

 ## Architecture & key files

 - `backend/server.py` — Flask backend exposing `/health`, `/query`, `/query_v2`, and `/rebuild` endpoints.
 Constants at the top (e.g., `OLLAMA_LLM`, `OLLAMA_EMBED`) control default models and timeouts.
 - `backend/llm_methods.py` — indexing and ingestion logic (parsers for PDFs, PPTX, notebooks, Python code, and other formats).
 Contains `get_or_create_index()` and document loaders.
-- `index_store/` — persisted index and metadata.
+- `backend/index_store/` — persisted index and metadata (relative to the `backend/` folder).
 Expected files include `docstore.json` and `embeddings_meta.json`.
-- `trial-data/` and `data/base-data/` — source documents used to build the index in development and for a larger corpus, respectively.
+- `backend/trial-data/` and `data/base-data/` — source documents used to build the index in development and for a larger corpus, respectively.
 - `frontend/` — React app that communicates with the backend.
 Key components: `components/ChatbotInterface.js`, `components/PlannerPanel.js`.

 ## Features